openvinotoolkit/model_server/docs/mediapipe.md

 ## Introduction
 MediaPipe is an open-source framework for building pipelines to perform inference over arbitrary sensory data.
 It comes with a wide range of calculators/nodes which can be applied for unlimited number of scenarios in image and media analytics, generative AI, transformers and many more.
 Here can be found more information about [MediaPipe framework ](https://developers.google.com/mediapipe/framework/framework_concepts/overview)

-Thanks to the integration between MediaPipe and OpenVINO Model server, the graphs can be exposed over the network and the complete load can be delegated to a remote host or a microservice.
+Thanks to the integration between MediaPipe and OpenVINO Model Server, the graphs can be exposed over the network and the complete load can be delegated to a remote host or a microservice.
 We support the following scenarios:
 - stateless execution via unary to unary gRPC calls
 - stateful graph execution via [gRPC streaming sessions](./streaming_endpoints.md).